microsoft/vscode-docs/docs/editor/tasks.md

 ![Tasks ESLint starter](images/tasks/eslint-starter.png)

-If not done so install the necessary npm modules by running npm install.
+If not, install the necessary npm modules by running npm install.
 Now open the `server.js` file and add a semicolon to the end of a statement (note the ESLint starter assumes statements without a semicolon) and execute the **Run Tasks** again.
 This time select the **npm: lint** task.
 When prompted for the problem matcher to use, select **ESLint stylish**

 ![Tasks ESLint Problem Matcher Selection](images/tasks/eslint-problem-matcher-selection.png)